sushil2601/javaScript_practise/NODEJS.md

     .scavenger
     .M-compact

-Q. What is cookie-parser in Node.js (Express)?
-Ans :-
-    cookie-parser is a middleware in Express used to parse cookies from the HTTP request header and make them easily accessible in your route handlers.

-    Cookies are automatically parsed and stored in req.cookies.

 Q. What is modules?
 Ans:-
-    A module in Node.js is just a separate file that contains some code (like functions, variables, or logic) that you can reuse in other files by importing it using require().
+    .A module in Node.js is just a separate file that contains code (like functions, variables, or logic) that you can reuse in other files using require().

+    Key Points:-
-    Modules are protected by default.It protects their variables and function from leaaking.
+        Modules encapsulate code, meaning their variables and functions don’t leak outside by default.

-    ex:- HTTP module,HTTPs module,File System module,Stream module and Buffer module.

-    If we want to access of variables and functions from one modules to another modules we will have to export and import that modules.

-        module.exports = calculateSum;

-        and const calculateSum = require('./sum.js')  --> to import in another module.

-    Ex:-
+        They help organize, reuse, and separate code for better project structure.

+    Common Built-in Modules:
+        http
+        https
+        fs (File System)
+        stream
+        buffer

+    Exporting & Importing:
+        To use code from one module in another:

+        Export in one file

+        Import in another file

+    Module Execution Flow Example:
-        const obj = require('./xyz.js');      --> It will run first
+        const obj = require('./xyz.js'); // This runs first

-        var name = 'Namaste Nodejs' --> Then it will run var a = 20;
+        var name = 'Namaste Nodejs';     // Then this var a = 20;
         var b = 10;

     Why Use Modules?
-        .To organize your code into smaller pieces
+        Organize code into smaller, focused parts.

-        .To reuse code without repeating it
+        Reuse code without repetition.

-        .To keep your project clean and manageable

-Q. Different ways to import and export the modules.
-Ans :-

-    1. for more than one we want(older ways)

-        module.exports = {
-                            X :x,
-                            calculateSum : calculateSum
-        }

-        const {x,calculateSum} = require('./Sum.js')
-            or
-        const obj = require('./Sum.js')

-        console.log(obj.x)

-    2. Newer way

-        module.exports = { x,calculateSum};

-        const {calculteSum,x} = require('./calculateSum.js')

-    module.exports  => is an empty object.

-    console.log(module.exports); //{}

-    module.exports.x = x
-    module.exports.calculateSum = calculateSum

-    const util = require("node:util"); --> core thing of node.
+        Keep projects clean, readable, and maintainable.

 Q. commonJs modules V/S ES Modules(ES6 module)
 Ans:-